A Brief History of the Lotus Pattern in Traditional Chinese Culture

 A Brief History of the Lotus Pattern in Traditional Chinese Culture-7

 The lotus flower has always been highly respected by literati and poets, often being used to praise people's noble moral qualities and romantic love stories.
-The intertwined lotus pattern more vividly expresses deep emotions of interdependence and loyalty until .
+The intertwined lotus pattern more vividly expresses deep emotions of interdependence and loyalty until death.

 Apart from symbolizing love, the lotus pattern, with its abundant and full appearance, is also commonly used to express happiness and fulfillment in life.
 For example, combination patterns that feature lotus flowers, such as the Bao Xiang Hua pattern and entwined branch lotus pattern, convey rich, luxurious, and auspicious connotations.